dani-beltran/dlb-digital-web/src/articles/maintenance-retainer.md

-# Why Your Business Needs a Software Maintenance Retainer
+# Your App Has an Expiration Date (Unless You Do This)

 In today's digital landscape, launching your software is just the beginning.
 The real challenge lies in keeping it secure, functional, and evolving alongside your business needs.
-For companies without the resources to maintain a full in-house IT team, a software maintenance retainer offers the perfect solution—think of it as a subscription for your platform's continuous digital health.
+For companies without the resources to maintain a full in-house IT team, a maintenance retainer offers the perfect solution—think of it as a subscription for your platform's continuous digital health.

-## What Is a Software Maintenance Retainer?
+## What Is a Maintenance Retainer?

-A software maintenance retainer is a pre-paid agreement that gives you ongoing access to expert development support.
+A maintenance retainer is a pre-paid agreement that gives you ongoing access to expert development support.
 Instead of scrambling to find help when issues arise or paying premium rates for emergency fixes, you maintain a dedicated pool of developer hours ready to address bug fixes, security updates, performance enhancements, and general upkeep of your software systems.
 This arrangement provides predictable costs, rapid response times, and specialized expertise without the overhead of full-time employees.
 It's the difference between reactive firefighting and proactive platform management.

 ## The Core Components of Our Retainer Service